 Put another way, BIM helps digitalise the documentation but fails to address digitalising construction.
 In order to drive Computer Numerical Control (CNC) machines, design models would have to be created with a much higher level of detail and accuracy.
 Today’s BIM tools, such as Autodesk Revit or Graphisoft ArchiCAD, are currently unable to provide this level of detail as it would quickly kill their performance and become unusable.
 This is why fabricators tend to use manufacturing-based software such as Dassault Systèmes Solidworks, Autodesk Inventor or Tekla Structures.

-Since the architect’s original parametric model was generated using Grasshopper it made sense to adopt Grasshopper to drive the overall set-out.
-Not only did this provide efficiency gains, it eliminated any reinterpretation or simplification of the architect’s design intent.
-Moreover, Grasshopper and Rhino by association, are able to cope with 1:1 fabrication details and are able to natively drive the manufacturing process.
+Since the architect’s original parametric model was generated using Grasshopper, it made sense to adopt Grasshopper to drive the overall set-out.
+Not only did this provide efficiency gains, but it also eliminated any reinterpretation or simplification of the architect’s design intent.
+Moreover, Grasshopper and Rhino by association, can cope with 1:1 fabrication details and are able to drive the manufacturing process natively.

 The architect’s concept for the sun shading system is geometrically derived in Grasshopper via a set of rules known as ‘parameters’.
 That is, the model is generated automatically via internal logic arguments rather than through manual manipulation.
 This process is known as ‘Parametric Design’.

 One part which went through substantial design development was the bottom bracket.
-As the engineering requirements became clearer throughout the project, the bottom bracket evolved to accommodate these needs.
+As the engineering requirements became more evident through the project, the bottom bracket evolved to accommodate these needs.

-Over the course of the design development process, the Grasshopper script was optimised through best-practice guidelines such as the creation of clusters to reduce duplicate code.
+Throughout the design development process, the Grasshopper script was optimised through best-practice guidelines.
+This included the creation of clusters to reduce duplicate code.
 Despite being more efficient, the script experienced a factor of ten development from the initial concept model (LOD 200).

 The understanding of materials as active participants in the design process is central to all craft.
 Digital fabrication shifts material thinking into the core of the design process.3 This can be seen in some of the early investigations that were undertaken to ensure the file-to-factory workflow could achieve the project outcomes based on the expected manufacturing processes and materials.